 For those patients in Baltimore that still aren’t getting great relief from interventional pain management, there’s a surgical option if the pain is life-altering.

 For back pain, surgery is risky and often comes with complications.
 The rehabilitation time is often measured in months and there is no guarantee that you’ll be better off afterward.

-Here at The Pain Doctors, we try to exhaust all viable options before sending the case to a surgeon.
+Here at Complete Pain Care, we try to exhaust all viable options before sending the case to a surgeon.

 Our office, located at 4300 Belair Rd, Baltimore, MD 21206, offers our patients a complete pain management program.

 We have in-house physical therapists, chiropractors, and medical doctors specializing in pain management.

 We strongly believe that having a multi-pronged approach allows us to help more patients return to their normal state of life faster than either one of these approaches.